polydawn/timeless/book/design/releasing.md

 We can.
 Remember [Computation Graphs](./API.md#layer-2) from Layer 2 of the API schema?
 These structures are suitable for associating with a release.
-In fact, the exports section of a Basting lines up precisely with the "item name" section of a release record.
+In fact, the exports section of a Module lines up precisely with the "item name" section of a release record.